LukasFolwarczny/aoc-solutions/README.md

 _Day 19:_ This task was perfect for mixed integer programming.
 However, I am currently not able to run the library I used on MacOS and therefore I do not include this solution.

+_Day 22:_ Walking on a cube.
+Crazy to code.
+Unfortunately, my part 2 works only for my particular input